Security Alert: Dridex Malware, Banking Infostealer, Spreads Again [UPDATED]

 - blank spam – this is an empty email, sometimes without a subject line, used by cyber criminals to test the validity of the email address so they can then target that address with a malware-laden spam.

-There are several notorious types of spam campaign which you may see in your inbox from time to time and should avoid at all costs:
+There are several notorious types of spam campaign which you may see in your inbox from time to time:

 - the money laundering scam (Nigerian scam) – you get an email from someone claiming to be your relative, who needs your help to retrieve a large sum of money that is the result of an inheritance;